james-batchelor/WordRank-Kanji/README.md

 ## WordRank Kanji Features

 - Cards are sorted by kanji frequency: You learn kanji which unlock the most vocabulary first.
-(But some kanji are still grouped by theme, e.g. weather, body parts, ..., and there is a starter set for the very beginning).
+(But some kanji are still grouped by theme, e.g. weather, body parts, ..., and there is a starter set for the very beginning.)
 - Vocabulary are also frequency sorted: For each kanji, the words are ordered by how often the kanji appears in each word. 予定/指定/設定 all beat 定まる because 定 appears in each of the others more often.
 - 5k / 10k / >10k vocab markers: The shading of the frequency proportion / percent value tells you how common the word is globally.
 - Audio recordings for words: tap each word for a tts-generated recording.
 (The speech model isn't perfect, so if the recording doesn't match the written pitch accent, trust what's written.)